kracwarlock/convnet/examples/kaggle_mnist/README.md

 $ python join_ubyte_and_dist.py
 ```
 Skip the `CSV to HDF5` step

-You can create more distortions and get better results with a bigger dataset
+You can create more distortions and get better results by making the dataset bigger

 ### CSV to HDF5
 - Download the data files (train.csv, test.csv) from Kaggle and edit file paths